 Overview of Florida’s Retirement Systems

-Florida Retirement System Pension Plan – Your average overall compensation, service time and membership class within Florida’s state employee system are the combining factors that dictate your retirement distributions.
+Florida Retirement System Pension Plan – Employees are eligible after six years of service.
+As with other pensions, it is funded entirely by the employer.
+Your average overall compensation, service time and membership class within Florida’s state employee system are the combining factors that dictate your retirement distributions.
 Those who were enrolled in this program prior to 7/1/2011 will receive an additional cost-of-living increase every July as well.

-State University System Optional Retirement Program – The Florida Department of Management Services built SUSORP as a defined contribution plan wherein which you can make your own retirement investments.
-You can choose from one of five investment companies to do this through, with mutual funds and annuities being some of the more common choices.
-These firms include MetLife, TIAA, AXA, VALIC and VOYA.
+State University System Optional Retirement Program – The Florida Department of Management Services built SUSORP as a defined contribution plan, where the employer and employee make contributions (5.14% and 3.00%, respectively).
+Investment options include mutual companies and annuities offered by five providers: MetLife, TIAA, AXA, VALIC and VOYA.

 Retirement Taxes in Florida

-Any funds that are placed into a pension plan during your working years are tax deferred, meaning they are not subject to the federal income tax.
-However, once you begin withdrawing that money, it becomes yours, and therefore you must claim it on your federal tax return.
-Depending on which way you prefer, you can either pay the IRS in regular withholding installments or via estimated tax payments.
+While you’re working, any funds placed into a pension plan on your behalf are not subject to the federal income tax.
+However, once you begin withdrawing that money, it counts as taxable income.
+Depending on your preference, you can pay the IRS either through regular withholding or via estimated tax payments.

 Withholding is likely how you’ve been paying taxes your entire working life, as money gets pulled from your regular checks as needed based on your exemptions and legal status.
 But if you choose to make estimated tax payments, you’ll need to calculate what you owe and pay quarterly.

 In some cases, you may be able to rollover your pension distributions into another one of your retirement accounts, like an individual retirement account (IRA).
 Doing this will again shield you from federal income taxes, but not forever.
-Once you pull this money from the secondary account, the income tax will kick in.
-This will hold true, unless you have a Roth IRA, for which your taxes will need to be paid beforehand.
+Once you withdraw this money from the secondary account, income tax will kick in.
+This will hold true, unless you have a Roth IRA, for which you pay taxes beforehand.

-Because Florida does not impose a state income tax, what you receive from your pension each month will not be taxed outside of what the federal government expects.
-Because of this, the state has the highest percentage of senior residents in the U.S., and is generally regarded as one of the best places to retire.
+Because Florida does not impose a state income tax, what you receive from your pension each month will be taxed only by the federal government.
+Not surprisingly, the state has the highest percentage of senior residents in the U.S..
+It’s also considered one of the best places to retire.

 Current Financial Health of the Florida Retirement System

 The FRS and its pension fund investment decisions have performed consistently above benchmark for over the last 20 years.
-It has around $184 billion involved within the fund, across over one million members and retirees who are receiving benefits.
+It manages around $228 billion across over one million members and retirees who are receiving benefits.

-The investment types that Florida utilizes to grow its pension funds are fixed income securities, real estate, global equities, private equities, cash, cash equivalents and strategic investments.
+For its pension fund, Florida generally invests in fixed income securities, real estate, global equities, private equities, cash and cash equivalents.
 There is nothing out of the norm about these investments, although diversification is key to maintaining success.

 Tips to Adequately Prepare for Retirement